alottabits/boardfarm/boardfarm3/lib/gui/README_UI_DISCOVERY.md

 ## URL Pattern Recognition

-The tool automatically detects repetitive URL patterns where multiple pages share the same structure but differ in specific segments (typically IDs).
+The tool automatically detects repetitive URL patterns where multiple pages share the same structure but differ in specific segments (typically IDs or query parameters).

 ### How It Works